Deltares/D-FAST_Bank_Erosion/docs/usermanual/userman.md

 # Introduction

-Since 2010 Deltares is working on a bank erosion module that can be used in combination with WAQUA.
+Since 2010 Deltares is working on a bank erosion module that can be used in combination with D-Flow FM.
 The module computes local erosion sensitivity, visualizes the bank movement and gives an estimation of the amount of bank material that is released in the first year and after the equilibrium is reached.
-WAQBANK can easily be used as a post processing tool of WAQUA-simulations.
+D-FAST Bank Erosion can easily be used as a post processing tool of D-Flow FM-simulations.
-Some examples for which WAQBANK can compute bank erosion are:
+Some examples for which D-FAST Bank Erosion can compute bank erosion are:

 * Bank adjustments such as removal of bank protection
 * Applying or removing fore shore protection